 This will notify the NE-EHDI Program that the screening results will possibly be delayed.

-NICU infants are also at a greater risk of late-onset hearing loss and this needs to be recorded in the system as a risk factor for that child.
+NICU infants are also at a greater risk of progressive or late-onset hearing loss, and this needs to be recorded in the system as a risk factor for that child.
+If the child has any risk factors for late onset or progressive hearing loss, those risk factors need to be reported to NE-EHDI using the Risk Factor Reporting Form.

-Also, a "Y" needs to be entered into the "parent educated" box on the HINFO-Patient screen if the parent is educated about the hearing screening/hearing loss via a brochure or provided with the information through another means.
+Also, a "Y" needs to be entered into the "parent educated" box on the HINFO-Patient screen if the parent is educated about the hearing screening results via a brochure or provided with the information through another means.

 If the outpatient screening is performed at the birth facility, then the data needs to be entered into the Nebraska Vital Records System for the outpatient screening.